BioKIC/symbiota-docs/content/user/idkeys/admin/_index.en.md

 ![Identification Keys Example](/symbiota-docs/images/characters.jpg)

-Clicking on the name of a grouping will collapose or expand the characters underneath that grouping.
+Clicking on the name of a grouping will collapse or expand the characters underneath that grouping.

 To add a new character, click the green plus sign at the top right corner of the page.
 You will be prompted to add some information that will later be found in the **Details** tab of the character editor (see below).